25 Best Things to Do on Kauaʻi, Hawaiʻi

 2. Kauaʻi Helicopter Tour

-Since so much of Kauaʻi is so rugged and highly inaccessible by foot, a Kauaʻi helicopter tour will give you the best opportunity to see remote areas of the island that you would otherwise never have the opportunity to see, even by trail.
+Since the vast majority of Kauaʻi is very rugged and highly inaccessible by foot, a Kauaʻi helicopter tour allows for the best opportunity to see remote areas of the island that you would otherwise never have the opportunity to see—even by trail.
+This can even include Manawaiopuna Falls (Jurassic Falls), a towering 400-ft.
+(122 m) waterfall located entirely on private property.

 3. Hanakāpīʻai Falls Trail (Nāpali Coast)